mpi4py/mpi4py-fft/docs/source/introduction.rst

 (distribute and communicate) of large arrays with MPI, without any transforms at all.

-The main contribution of mpi4py-fft can be found in just a few classes and
+The main contribution of mpi4py-fft can be found in just a few classes in the main modules:
-modules:

-    * :class:`.PFFT`
+    * :mod:`.mpifft`
     * :mod:`.pencil`
-    * :class:`.libfft.FFT`
+    * :mod:`.libfft`
     * :mod:`.fftw`

-The :class:`.PFFT` class is the major entry point for most users.
+The :class:`.mpifft.PFFT` class is the major entry point for most users.
 It is a highly configurable class, which under the hood distributes large dataarrays and performs any type of transform, along any axis of a multidimensional array.